Skip to main content

 Leases generally cannot restrict tenants from cooking food as they choose.
 Bylaws and leases can restrict common area grilling to certain times of day, such as daylight hours or before 10:00 p.m.
 But tenants cannot demand that other residents stop cooking meat because they are vegan, or not make curry because they personally dislike the smell.

-However, courts have held that strong, persistent odors that affect common areas, hallways, or more than one residence can be nuisances.
+But courts have held that strong, persistent odors that affect common areas, hallways, or more than one residence can be nuisances.
 This is especially true if the odors persist despite all reasonable efforts to control them.

 A bad or obnoxious smell that occurs once or twice, or that only affects you, is probably not a nuisance.
 A chronic smell that lingers day after day may become one.

-Proving Smells are a Nuisance (or Defending Yourself from a Nuisance Lawsuit)
+Proving Smells Are a Nuisance (or Defending Yourself from a Nuisance Lawsuit)

 Proving a smell is “substantial and unreasonable” is more difficult than some other kinds of nuisances.
 Smell is subjective—what smells bad to one person may not bother another.
 Unlike bright lights or loud parties, it’s hard to make an objective record of odors.
 All you can do is describe the smell and how it affects you.